upfrontjs/framework/docs/calliope/readme.md

 const user = User.create({ name: 'User Name' }); // User
 ```
 ::: warning
 Constructing a new class like `new User({...})` is **not** acceptable.
 This will not overwrite your class fields with default values if the same key has been passed in due to how JavaScript first constructs the parent class and only then the subclasses.
 However, you can still use it to call instance methods.
-Furthermore, it is also not cause unexpected results if using it with the [setAttribute](./attributes.md#setattribute) method or call methods that under the hood uses the [setAttribute](./attributes.md#setattribute).
+Furthermore, it will not cause unexpected results if using it with the [setAttribute](./attributes.md#setattribute) method or call methods that under the hood uses the [setAttribute](./attributes.md#setattribute).
 :::

 #### replicate